pololu/rpicsim/docs/Flaws.md

 _MPLAB X versions affected: all tested versions_

-The simulated ADC for midrange PICs has various flaws in different versions of MPLAB X that make it give incorrect readings.
+The simulated ADC for midrange PIC microcontrollers has various flaws in different versions of MPLAB X that make it give incorrect readings.
 These flaws might affect other PIC architectures as well.

 * **Bad modulus:** In MPLAB X 1.90 and later, simply setting a pin to high with `pin.set(true)` will result in an ADC reading of 0.
   The workaround is to use `pin.set(4.9)`.